Denmead Striders Summer Schedule - 2019

 The first handicap race of the season will be a naked scratch race.
 Don’t worry you don’t have to strip off your clothing before running, you just cannot wear a watch or any digital device which may help you with timing and pacing.
 On the evening each member will give their predicted time for the 5.4K route, the winner being the one closest to their predicted time.
 This time will then be used to calculate your handicap.
 It will not be a problem if you cannot make this first race, at the next handicap race just give your predicted time and the coach will slot you into a suitable starting time.

 Your body needs to train in order to become accustomed to the faster pace of speed work.
 Listen carefully to the coaches, run at the pace directed and take the full recovery specified.
-During the interval, it is important to keep moving to prevent muscles getting cold and causing injury.
+During the interval, even on warm summer evenings it is important to keep moving to prevent muscles getting cold and causing injury.

 During the warmer weather, it is essential to stay hydrated so you can train at your best, it is better to drink little and often during the day so you are well hydrated.
 It is also a good idea to bring some water along to the session so you can ‘top up’ during the rest interval.

 As the weather can be changeable it is a good idea to bring along a lightweight long sleeve top as we can cool down very quickly after a session, especially at the start and end of the summer schedule.
 Also, as we approach the end of the schedule a reflective or light-coloured top will be required.

 Finally, we hope you enjoy the summer schedule this year and we look forward to receiving any feedback you may have.